 Students experiencing emergency and unexpected financial hardship directly related to their education at Yale can quickly request assistance via Safety Net.
 The centralized platform allows students to request funds to help cover winter clothing; expenses associated with job and fellowship interviews; medical expenses; emergency travel expenses; course materials and academic supplies; technology repair; and other costs.

 Yale has a proud tradition of prioritizing affordability and accessibility.
 In 1966 Yale became the first American research university to admit domestic students without regard to their ability to pay.
 In 2000 Yale became one of the first American universities to extend a need-blind admissions policy and need-based financial aid policy to all students regardless of citizenship or immigration status.

 Yale has continually worked to ensure that its financial aid policies continue to make a Yale education affordable and accessible for everyone.
 In recent years, these efforts have focused on the Student Share, with an emphasis on reducing financial expectations for students from families with the greatest financial need.

 In 2015 Yale's Provost convened a group that included the Provost, the Deputy Provost, the Dean of Yale College, the Dean of Admissions, the University Director of Financial Aid, the Vice President for Finance, the Assistant Vice President for Strategic Analysis and Institutional Research, and the Director of Institutional Research to review Yale's financial aid policies, including Student Share levels.

-These policy changes represented an investment of more than $6 million to reduce the Student Share for students receiving financial aid.
-The percentage of Yale graduates with student debt has decreased from 31% in 2009 to 14% in 2018.
+Over the past six years, this group has proposed and secured approval for four consecutive reductions in the Student Share.
+These policy changes represent an investment of more than $9 million in new annual funding.
+The percentage of Yale graduates with student debt has decreased from 31% in 2009 to 15% in 2021.